jmsmoorehead/music/Connecting-to-an-external-supercollider-server.md

 * call `(connect-external-server 57110)` (replacing the port with the specific port you wish to use.)
 * If the server is on a different machine use `(connect-external-server "192.168.1.23" 57110)` substituting the appropriate hostname and port number

-##Explicitly boot a server with Overtone
+##Explicitly boot a server from within Overtone

 * use `overtone.core` either directly or in your `ns` declaration
 * call `(boot-external-server)`